2NTelekomunikace/node-red-flow-examples/Automatic cloud calling assigment/README.md

   * **My2N Settings**

-    * Locate the `change` node (*setMy2NDetails*).
+    1. Locate the `change` node (*setMy2NDetails*).

-    * Double-click on the node to open its properties.
+    2. Double-click on the node to open its properties.

-    * Configure the My2N details (username, password, companyId, and siteId).
+    3. Configure the My2N details (username, password, companyId, and siteId).
 To retrieve the company ID and site ID, open the site in [my2n.com](https://my2n.com) and check the URL:

       * ![Where to locate company and site ID](comany_site_ID.png "CompanyID&SiteID")

-    * Ensure everyting is set correctly.
+    4. Ensure everyting is set correctly, clikc on `Done` and `Deploy` the flow.

-  * **Example: API Key Configuration**

-    * For nodes requiring API keys (e.g., `HTTP Request` to an external service), explain where to obtain the key.

-    * Instruct the user to store the API key securely, preferably in a Node-RED `Context` variable (e.g., `global.get('apiKey')`) or environment variable, rather than directly in the node.

-    * **How to set a global context variable:**

-      1. Open your Node-RED `settings.js` file (usually located in `~/.node-red`).

-      2. Find the `contextStorage` section and enable `memory` or `file` storage if not already.

-      3. Add or modify the `functionGlobalContext` section to include your variable:

-         ```javascript
-         functionGlobalContext: {
-             // Example: API Key
-             apiKey: "YOUR_API_KEY_HERE",
-             // Example: Another secret
-             anotherSecret: process.env.ANOTHER_SECRET_ENV_VAR
-         },
-         ```

-      4. Restart Node-RED.

-      5. In your function nodes, you can then access it using `global.get('apiKey')`.

-* Include details on setting up any external services or dependencies.

-* Use screenshots or animated GIFs if the configuration is complex.

 ### Usage

-* Explain how to use the flow after it has been configured and deployed.

-* Describe the expected inputs that trigger the flow (e.g., `Inject a timestamp`, `Send a message to the "start" topic with a payload of "true"`, `HTTP POST request to /my-endpoint`).

-* Describe the expected outputs or behavior (e.g., `The flow will send a notification to Telegram`, `It will update a dashboard chart`, `It will log data to a database`).

-* Provide examples of input messages if relevant.
+* Once the flow is deployed, any newly created user in the 2N Access Commander will automatically receive a phone number from the My2N Cloud.

+* It is strongly recommended to **fill in the user's email address** during creation so that they can use their My2N login details for the My2N application and be notified via email.
+Without a filled email address, the notification will be sent to the user whose username was used to connect with the My2N API.

 ### Flow Diagram